-If you are injured at work in Elgin, Illinois, you may qualify for workers’ compensation benefits.
+If you’re injured at work in Elgin, Illinois, you may qualify for workers’ compensation benefits.
 This no-fault insurance covers medical bills, lost wages, and rehab costs.
-An Elgin workers’ compensation lawyer from our personal injury law firm can guide you through the claims process and help you get fair compensation.
+An Elgin workers’ compensation lawyer from our personal injury law firm can guide injury victims through the claims process, looking out for their best interests, to ensure they receive fair compensation.

 In this Article